-Why this course?
+Why this course

-You'll develop the concepts and skills required by financial managers and financial analysts working in the international banking sector.
+You'll develop the essential skills and appreciate the main concepts required by financial managers and financial analysts working within the international banking sector.

 The programme will provide you with: